SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 ## I have problems with special characters.

 I have (é etc.) What can I do?
-It's always a good idea to make sure you're using UTF-8 locale to avoid unicode decoding issues so please perform the following commands if you're using a unix operating system.
+It's always a good idea to make sure you're using UTF-8 locale to avoid Unicode decoding issues so please perform the following commands if you're using a Unix operating system.

 Add the following lines of code to your ~/.bashrc and ~/.profile files: